 Moreover, what in some cases thought as an antibiotic-resistant case of UTI, could be in fact an infection caused by bacterial biofilms since biofilms could be up to 1,000 times more resistant to antibiotic treatment than single-celled bacteria.

-Some hope that low-dose antibiotic therapy could prevent UTI from recurring.
+Some hope that low-dose antibiotic therapy could cure chronic embedded UTI.
 Others think, that all it could be doing is just delaying the onset of the infection.

 For example, when bladder epithelial cells from 23 spinal cord injury patients were examined, they showed the presence of adherent bacterial biofilms in 96% of the cases.
 At the very same time when the specimens were collected, most of the patients were receiving antimicrobial therapy, primarily trimethoprim-sulfamethoxazole, which didn’t make any difference in terms of the bladder colonization.